Is Taroko Gorge Open? What to Know for Visiting in 2026

 Some travelers want to drive through Taroko Gorge and Highway 8 for the purpose of connecting to/from destinations like Hehuanshan, Cingjing Farm, Sun Moon Lake, and Taichung, rather than driving all the way back to Taipei then down the other coast.

-This is fine to do, but you just need to be very careful for all of Highway 8, as there are several spots (both inside Taroko Gorge but also past it) which are still very fragile or under ongoing repairs.
+This is fine to do, but you just need to be very careful for all of Highway 8, as there are still several spots (both inside Taroko Gorge but also past it) which are still very fragile or under ongoing repairs.
 I also would not recommend doing the drive during or after heavy rain, as there is ongoing risk of further landslides.

-Expect some possible delays or waiting at construction spots, and expect the drive to take a few hours longer than GoogleMaps says it will take.
-The official opening/closing times of different repair spots are listed here, but there could be more that are are not listed.
+Expect some possible delays or waiting at construction spots, and expect the drive to take 1 or 2 hours longer than GoogleMaps says it will take.

 A steep, sharp turn in a high mountain road